kakao/n2/README.rst

 Features
 ------------------------------------------------------------------------------
-- N2 is a lightweight library which runs fast with large datasets.
+- Lightweight library which runs fast with large datasets.
-- Improved usability over `nmslib`_.
 - Good performance in terms of index build time, search speed, and memory usage.
-- Efficient implementation.
 - Supports multi-core CPUs for index building.
 - Supports a mmap feature by default to efficiently process large index files.